telerik/kendo-ui-core/docs/web/button/overview.md

 	</script>

 The `kendoButton()` method returns the same jQuery object that has been used to execute it.
-That's why, if the **Button** will be accessed afterwards, it is a good idea to save it at the time of initialization.
+That is why, if the Button is to be accessed afterwards, it is a good idea to save it at the time of initialization.

-### Example - saving and accessing a reference to a Button instance
+###### Example - save and access a reference to a Button instance

 	<button type="button" id="editButton">Edit</button>
 	<button type="button" id="deleteButton">Delete</button>